haroldtreen/haroldtreen.github.io/_posts/2016-12-02-recurse-center-week-9.md

 ### Overview

 A lot of recovery from the Hackathon.
-RC was also closed most of the week for Thanksgiving.
-So not as productive as usual.
+RC was also closed most of the week for Thanksgiving, so not as productive as usual.

 ### Emotional